vijayemmanuel/vijayemmanuel.github.io/_posts/2021-05-22-AmmoniteSetup.markdown

 # Install Ammonite using Coursier
-Now I explain I few coursier commands which will help you understand them as well as install Ammonite evnetually
+Now I explain I few coursier commands which will help you understand them as well as install Ammonite eventually

 - Allow one to complete Maven coordinates.
 Here we get all the available versions of ammonite